-The undergraduate students who missed half or more than half of the lectures
+First, any student who missed half or more than half of the lectures

 fail the course for non-attendance.
 Class attendace is mandatory.
-Additionally,

-the undergraduate students who did not submit 3 out of 5 homework assignments
+Second, any student who did not submit 3 out of 5 homework assignments

-are deemed to fail this course.
+is deemed to fail this course.
 Home work includes mostly problem solving.

 Graduate students may be asked to complete a term project in addition